Southern Sweet Tea

 - Stir in the sugar and baking soda.
 Continue to stir occasionally while the water heats.
 The sugar will disappear and the water will turn clear.
 Once the water reaches boiling point (small bubbles forming) remove from heat

 - Dunk the tea bags a few times in the water, then leave the teabags in the water with the strings hanging over the side.
-After 10 minutes remove the bags.
+After minimum of 10 minutes remove the bags. (can allow to steep overnight if desired)

 - Pour the tea mixture into a large pitcher.
 Add in the remaining 4 cups of cold water and 1 cup of ice.
 The tea can be served immediately or placed in the refrigerator to chill even further.
 Can be stored for up to 1 week in the refrigerator.